capy-pl/gdpm/README.md

 ## Introduction

-gdpm has three software components (see the following list) and uses etcd as a neutral state manager to synchronize data between different software components.
+gdpm has three software components (see the following list) and uses etcd to synchronize services states between different software components.
 We will give a brief introduction to each component in the following sections.

 1. gdpm-master
 2. gdpm-slave